avijit9/CleanAdapt/README.md

 ## Training:

-To reproduce the results reported in the paper please follow the steps given below -
+To reproduce the results reported in the paper, please follow the steps given below -

 ### Step 1: Prepare the dataset
 ```